rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default Organization;
 {{< /highlight >}}

-In the end, you have to provide a `organizationName` as prop when using the Organization in the App component.
-Let's leave the prop inlined for now.
-Later you will make it dynamic with a search field.
+Provide a `organizationName` as prop when using the Organization in the App component, and leave it inlined for now.
+Later, you will make it dynamic with a search field.

 {{< highlight javascript "hl_lines=15" >}}
 class App extends Component {